lulahogg/teapot/README.md

 This program should create a teapot that upon receving a touch/click event will respond with a geometry explosion and then reset

+*Program does not have exploding teapot*
+*Program also is not built for mobile device*

 **PROGRAM ACTIONS COMPLETED**

 - 'q' quit/exit